scribenet/scribenet.github.io/_posts/2014-05-28-a-speedy-web.md

 [SPDY](http://en.wikipedia.org/wiki/SPDY) (pronounced *speedy*) is a network protocol developed primarily by Google.
 It's intention is to improve load latency and security.
 For Scribe's needs, the most important aspects of this protocol are compression, multiplexing, and prioritization.

 In a regular HTTP request, when a user client (such as Firefox or Chrome) requests a web page (such as [scribenet.com](https://scribenet.com/)), an HTTP request is initiated with the server.
-As the user client reads the page HTML, it creates new HTTP requests for each resource on the page--every image, style-sheet, and javascript resource.
+As the user client reads the page HTML, it creates new HTTP requests for each resource on the page---every image, style-sheet, and javascript resource.
 This leads to upwards of ten or fifteen HTTP requests for each individual page.

 It is important to realize that each additional HTTP request increases the overhead of a page load.
 The more assets a page has, the higher the perceived latency.
 SPDY works to mitigate these costs by effectively acting as a tunnel for HTTP traffic and modifying the way HTTP requests and responses are sent.
 This includes prioritizing and multiplexing the transfer of resources so only one connection per client is required.

-### Enable with Nginx
+### Nginx

 To enable SPDY within Nginx, you will need to have a version `> 1.5.1` with the `spdy` module enabled.
 On Ubuntu, I highly recommend using the official [Nginx Launchpad PPA](https://launchpad.net/~nginx/+archive/stable).
 At this time, the stable channel offers version 1.6 of Nginx on Ubuntu 12.04.1 LTS.